Semantic Models¶

 Joins¶

-Joins define relationships between semantic models so you can analyze across tables.
-The join key is the alias of the target model, and the expression is the SQL join condition.
+Joins define relationships between semantic models so you can analyze across tables. joins: is a list of dicts.
+The name: of each join entry must match the name: of another semantic model in the project.

 joins: